kragen/derctuo/markdown/machine-teeth.md

 too fragile.)

-As economic context, here in the kitchen I have a cheap zirconia kitchen knife that's about 100 mm × 25 mm × 1.5 mm, which is about 2800 mm³ of zirconia, enough for some 14000 such teeth; such a knife costs some US$7, about 0.05¢ (US$0.0005) per tooth.
+As economic context, here in the kitchen I have a cheap zirconia kitchen knife that’s about 100 mm × 25 mm × 1.5 mm, which is about 2800 mm³ of zirconia, enough for some 14000 such teeth; such a knife costs some US$7, about 0.05¢ (US$0.0005) per tooth.
 I also have a high-speed steel hacksaw blade, which is about 310 mm × 12.7 mm × 600